 Belt and pulley are also used in air compressor engines, agricultural equipment, conveyors, etc.

-In fact, a belt and pulley are purposely designed on any application that requires a rotational motion from another source.
+In fact, a belt and pulley are purposely designed for any application that requires a rotational motion from another source.
 There are tons of machines and equipment out there from larger ones to smaller ones such as winches, treadmills and washing machines, etc.

 Below are examples of the application of a belt and pulley:

-- In a bulldozer, it’s used to do its lifting
+• A bulldozer, it’s used to do its lifting

-- An extended ladder
+• An extended ladder

-- The working of an escalator going up or down
+• The working of an escalator going up or down

-- Opening and closing a garage door
+• Opening and closing a garage door

-- Belts and pulley in a vehicle
+• Belts and pulleys in a vehicle

-- Elevation uses several pulleys in its working
+• Elevation uses several pulleys in its working

-- Various fitness or exercise equipment uses a pulley
+• Various fitness or exercise equipment uses a pulley

-- A hoisted-up flagpole or when it’s taken down
+• A hoisted-up flagpole or when it’s taken down

 Selection consideration